-6.2.4.
+11.2.8.
 User Thread Identifier Capability (utidc)

-The [utidc](#) register is an CLEN-wide read-only capability register.
-It is the capability extension of the [utid](#) register. [utidc](#) is a read-only copy of the [stidc](#) register.
-On reset the tag of [utidc](#) will be set to 0 and the remainder of the data is UNSPECIFIED.
+The 'utidc' register is an CLEN-bit read-write capability register.
+It is the capability extension of the 'utid' register.
+It is used to identify the current thread in user mode.
+On reset the tag of 'utidc' will be set to 0 and the remainder of the data is UNSPECIFIED.

-Figure 42.
+Figure 62.
 User thread identifier capability register